The Pain of Spiritual Disconnection

 Set aside a little time (at least) each day to encounter God in this way.
 Doing it with your partner (or a friend) can move you both toward God as well as intimacy with each other.

 Spiritual direction, as it is called today, has its roots in the early church.
-For those not familiar with it, spiritual direction is akin to discipleship, but different in that it's mostly a listening ministry; the spiritual director listens to the person as well as the Holy Spirit.
-A spiritual director helps a person respond to God's deep and personal invitation.
+For those not familiar with it, spiritual direction is akin to discipleship, but different in that it’s mostly a listening ministry; the spiritual director listens to the person as well as the Holy Spirit.
+A spiritual director helps a person respond to God’s deep and personal invitation.
 A session might look like this: the spiritual director and the person would meet in a private place (as anything said is completely confidential).
 Many times the director will open with prayer, often to include some silent time.
-Then the person will talk about his or her life, events, thoughts, and feelings -- good and bad, and what he or she thinks God is doing (or not doing!).
-The director listens, ask questions, and make comments as prompted by the Holy Spirit.
+Then the person will talk about his or her life, events, thoughts, and feelings — good and bad, and what he or she thinks God is doing (or not doing!).
+The director listens, ask questions, and make comments as prompted by the Holy Spirit, and you have undivided attention and care directed toward you and your concerns.

 When you are able to speak openly and honestly about your concerns with a trusted pastor or trained lay leader, you make yourself open to the giving and receiving that defines real fellowship.
 In those moments, the presence of God, His words and love, are with you both.
 It is a wonderfully holy moment.

 Does it seem odd to you to refer to psychotherapy as a type of fellowship?
 Of these three, psychotherapy is often the most intimate connection.
 Usually, you and your therapist will meet more frequently than you would with a spiritual director or pastor, and the scope of what you discuss is usually broader and the depth considerable.
 In a relationship with a good therapist, you ought to feel genuinely accepted and safe.
 In this environment, both share: the therapist shares his or her heart and mind with you; you share your heart and mind with your therapist.
-The focus of both of your hearts and minds is ... well, you!
-You have undivided attention and care directed toward you and your concerns.
-This is a picture of God's love, of a parent's love, of how the children of God are supposed to love.
+The focus of both of your hearts and minds is … well, you!
+This is a picture of God’s love, of a parent’s love, of how the children of God are supposed to love.

 We mention these three examples of fellowship because so many of us need this type of intimate connection with others we can trust to fill ourselves up … again and again, that we may turn around and share what we have received with others.
 This is the rhythm of fellowship: receive, give, receive, give.
 This is sharing.
 This is sharing God with each other.